Insights

 Where the property which is subject to the RTA is rendered uninhabitable due to any event (other than a malicious act on the part of the tenant) an application may be made to the Court for orders to vary the terms or, or otherwise terminate, the RTA.
 A tenant is not required to pay rent or any other sum payable under the RTA for any period during which the property remains uninhabitable.

-Where a breach of an RTA occurs the party affected by the breach should bring it to the attention of the party in breach as soon as possible to see whether it is capable of being remedied without referring the matter to the Court; early engagement can often see disputes resolved satisfactorily without the need for incurring the expense of engaging a lawyer or issuing court proceedings.
+Where a breaches of Residential Tenancy Agreements occur the party affected by the breach should bring it to the attention of the party in breach as soon as possible to see whether it is capable of being remedied without referring the matter to the Court; early engagement can often see disputes resolved satisfactorily without the need for incurring the expense of engaging a lawyer or issuing court proceedings.

 Where it is apparent that the breach is too serious, or otherwise unlikely to be capable of being remedied, the party affected by the breach should issue proceedings as soon as possible to avoid any suggestion that they have accepted the breach and are content for the tenancy to continue notwithstanding.
 The party affected by the breach should also gather and retain any evidence that is likely to be relevant to the breach complained of.
 This might include rent book entries, complaints from neighbours, logs of police attendances at the property and/or photographs showing the condition of the property.